stegololz/airflow/providers/keycloak/docs/auth-manager/manage/permissions.rst

 There is a single command do all the magic for you.

-This command will create scopes, resources and permissions in one-go.
+This command will create scopes, resources, permissions and policies in one-go.

 .. code-block:: bash